Geraldo (bandleader): Biography

-Geraldo's Navy
+"Geraldo's Navy"

 After World War II, Geraldo also ran an agency from his offices at 73 New Bond Street in London.
 In addition to booking bands for theatres and hotels, he placed musicians on transatlantic and cruise liners – in the music business this was known as "Geraldo's Navy".

-From the mid-1930s for a period of some twenty years, American musicians were banned from performing in the UK by the British Musicians Union.
-The ban was in retaliation for a similar restriction in the USA which prevented British musicians from working in the States.
+From the mid-1930s for a period of some 20 years, American musicians were banned from performing in the UK by the British Musicians Union.
+The ban was in retaliation for a similar restriction in the US which prevented British musicians from working in the States.
 It was especially frustrating for post-war British jazzmen who wanted to see and hear their American idols.
-However, one way for them to cross the Atlantic was to join the dance bands of Cunard liners such as the Queen Mary, Queen Elizabeth, Mauretania and the QE2, or Canadian Pacific vessels like the Empress of England and the Empress of Canada.
+However, one way for them to cross the Atlantic was to join the dance bands of Cunard liners such as the Queen Mary, Queen Elizabeth, Mauretania and the QE2, or Canadian Pacific vessels such as the Empress of England and the Empress of Canada.
 The Cunarders were especially popular because when they had docked in New York, the musicians would have one or two nights free to visit jazz venues like Birdland on Broadway, just north of West 52nd Street in Manhattan, or clubs in Greenwich Village.
 Some even arranged to take lessons with American stars during their shore leave: for example, Bruce Turner took saxophone lessons with Lee Konitz.

 In the public rooms of the liners, the musicians were required to play strict tempo dance music, but they would sometimes slip in the odd jazz number – especially if there was a chance that a celebrity passenger might sit in.
 Duke Ellington is known to have played piano with the ship's dance band when he crossed from New York to Southampton aboard the Queen Mary in the late 1950s.

 Many well-known figures in British post-war jazz "served" in Geraldo's musical navy, such as John Dankworth, Benny Green, Bill Le Sage, Ronnie Scott, and Stan Tracey.